CWD News and Updates

 - Do not remove and submit only the brain.

-- For so-called 'European' mounts, submit the lower portion of the skull, including:
+For so-called ‘European’ mounts, submit the following tissues:

 - Lower jaw

-- Tissues at the back of the throat, and
+- All tissues from the roof of the mouth at the back of the throat, and

-- The part of the skull that contains the connection between the spinal cord and the brain
+- The part of the brain that contains the connection between the spinal cord and the brain (this lies ~5 cm inside the big hole at the back of the skull)

 - Keep the deer head frozen.